-The franchisor of a video rental franchise system granted a franchisee and exclusive licence over a particular territory.
+The franchisor of a video rental franchise system granted a franchisee an exclusive licence over a particular territory.

-This means the franchisor was not allowed to be involved in the rental and/or sale of video products, or a business of a similar nature, within the franchisee’s territory.
+As a result, the franchisor was not allowed to be involved in renting or selling video products, or a similar business, within the franchisee’s territory.

 By allowing its related business to sell DVDs within the franchisee’s territory, the franchisor has not acted in good faith as it failed to remain loyal to the promise of the franchise agreement.